simonpedro33/financialmath/README.md

-# financialmath
+# financialmathJS
-Simple Financial Math Formulas
+An open-source library of Simple Financial Math Formulas in JS